 The superintendent approves the composition of a Technology Leadership Team on an annual basis.
-The membership is composed of representatives from each school in the division including teachers, administrators, instructional technology specialists, and media specialists.
-The committee also includes the director of information technology, network administrators, and the coordinator of data processing.
-The responsibility of the committee is to review, evaluate, and modify the school division's Educational Technology Plan to ensure its compliance with state and federal directives and with the school division's Strategic Plan.
+The membership is composed of representatives from each school in the division including parents, teachers, administrators, instructional technology specialists, and media specialists.
+The committee also includes the director of information technology, network administrators, and the coordinator of administration applications.
+The responsibility of the committee, which meets monthly, is to review, evaluate, and modify the school division's Educational Technology Plan to ensure its compliance with state and federal directives and with the school division's Comprehensive Plan.
 The Technology Leadership Team uses the school division's mission statement and vision as the foundation for all decisions.
 Current members of the team are as follows: